Valérie Gauvin

-Valérie Marie Christelle Gauvin (born 1 June 1996) is a French professional footballer who plays as a forward for FC Fleury 91 and the France national team.
+Valérie Marie Christelle Gauvin (born 1 June 1996) is a French professional footballer who plays as a forward for Montauban.

 Club career

 Toulouse

 Gauvin was born on the French island of Réunion and moved to the south-west of mainland France with her mother and sister at the age of 4.
 At the age of 12 she joined Toulouse to train with the club, and at the age of 16 joined the senior team in the Division 2 Féminine.
 In 2012–13, Gauvin played for Toulouse in the Division 1 Féminine before being relegated back to the Division 2 Féminine.
 In the 2013–14 season she was the top scorer of the league with 32 goals in 20 games.
 During her time at Toulouse, she also scored 45 goals in the National U19 Challenge.

 Montpellier

 In June 2014, Gauvin returned to the Division 1 Féminine, joining Montpellier.
 In May 2017, following a successful season in which she scored 13 goals in 17 appearances and helped Montpellier qualify for the 2017–18 UEFA Women's Champions League, Gauvin signed a contract extension until 2020.